rebeccawilliams/oldrebeccawilliamssite/content/pages/community.md

             type: action
       - title: DC Legal Hackers
         content: >
-          DC Legal Hackers is meetup group of 1700+ technologists, lawyers, and policymakers that meet to discuss and hack everything betwixt law and technology.
-I helped found the group and host 70+ panels, trainings, and hackathons over 7 years.
+          [DC Legal Hackers](dc.legalhackers.org) is meetup group of 1700+ technologists, lawyers, and policymakers that meet to discuss and hack everything betwixt law and technology.
+Rebecca co-founded the group ahd hosted 70+ panels, trainings, and hackathons over 7 years.
+During that time, she also served on the board of [Legal Hackers ](legalhackers.org)which shepherds 130+ chapters around the world.
         subtitle: 2013-2020 (Co-organizer)
         image: images/Screen Shot 2021-05-12 at 9.18.55 PM.png
         actions: